karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

 | **ApiDescription**        | The description of the api.
 Only necessary if Swagger is enabled.                                                                                                                                                                                                                                          | _Put your api info here._  |

 - If you are working with Docker just set the ``Docker`` parameter to true and a dockerfile will be placed alongside your api.
-- If you want to add some tests in you solution set the ``Tests`` parameter to true.
-A unit test project and a integration test project will be placed in your ``/test`` folder.
+- If you want to add some tests in your solution set the ``Tests`` parameter to true.
+A unit test project and a integration test project will be placed inside the ``/test`` folder.
 - If the api is going to be deployed with Azure Devops set the ``AzurePipelines`` attribute to true.
 A YAML pipeline and a ``/pipelines`` folder will be created inside your solution.
 - If the api is going to be deployed with GitHub set the ``GitHub`` attribute to true.
 A YAML file containing a GitHub Action and a ``/.github`` folder will be created inside your solution.
 - Depending of how the api is going to be deployed set the ``DeploymentType`` attribute accordingly.
-This attribute will change the pipelines accordingly.
-  - If you deploy using containers it will give you a container deployment pipeline.
+  - If you deploy using containers, it will create a container deployment pipeline.
-  - If you deploy using a zip file it will give you an artifact deployment pipeline.
+  - If you deploy using a zip file, it will create an artifact deployment pipeline.
 - You can enable or disable features like ``HealthChecks``or ``Swagger``.
 - If you are using Authorization with Azure Active Directory, set the ``Authorization`` attribute to true and set the ``AzureAdTenantId``, ``AzureAdDomain``, ``AzureAdClientId``, ``AzureAdSecret`` attributes accordingly.

 There is a default value for each attribute.
-You can put a default value that matches with your most common scenario so you won't need to set all those values every time you want to create a new app.
+If you use a default value that matches with your most used scenario, you won't need to set all those values every time you want to scaffold a new app.

 After listing which features I want to parameterize, here's the ``template.json`` file: